Is it possible to determine experimentally whether gravitation is quantal interaction?

 - For masses larger than Planck mass one could have difficulties since quantum gravitational perturbation series need not converge for Gm1m2> 1 (say).
 For proposed mass scales this would not be a problem.

-See the chapter About the Nottale's formula for hgr and the possibility that Planck length lP and CP2 length R are identical giving G= R2/ℏeff or the article Is the hierarchy of Planck constants behind the reported variation of Newton's constant?.
+See the chapter About the Nottale's formula for hgr and the relation between Planck length and CP2 length R or the article Is the hierarchy of Planck constants behind the reported variation of Newton's constant?.

 - In TGD framework the gravitational Planck hgr= Gm1m2/v0 assignable to the flux tubes mediating interaction between m1 and m2 as macroscopic quantum systems could enter into the game and could reduce in extreme case the value of gravitational fine structure constant from Gm1m2/4π ℏ to Gm1m2/4π ℏeff = β0/4π, β0= v0/c<1.
 This would make perturbation series convergent even for macroscopic masses behaving like quantal objects.
 The physically motivated proposal is β0∼ 2-11.
 This would zoom up the quantum coherence length scales by hgr/h.